CaptainTactful/Valence-U27-12XP-CT-software-capture/README.md

 software to and from the U27-12XP battery.
 Further more I have isolated just the comms emenating from the pc which are the request string sent to the battery.
 This has been done after no response from the battery using the existing strings found in the OpenXPBMS test file Valence.py

+The raw1.txt file is the software outgoing strings to the battery.
+The battery was connected to com8 with an ID of 1 as can be seen in screen shot of software. software1.